Knee Arthroscopy Surgeon in Bangalore | Advanced Keyhole Knee Surgery

 As a leading Knee Specialist in Bangalore, Dr. Pradyumna utilizes arthroscopy to treat:

-Inflammatory Conditions: Treating Synovitis (inflammation of the joint lining) caused by infection or trauma.
+Conditions: Treating Synovitis (inflammation of the joint lining) caused by

 How to Prepare for Your Procedure